-You may want to find out that there is a complaints procedure in place at the practice that will assist you in meeting this expectation.
+You may want to find out that there is a complaints procedure in place that will not put you at any disadvantage.

 - Who is the complaints manager?

 - Is complaints procedure up to date?

 - Is it displayed in the waiting room?

 - Can the practice demonstrate good complaints handling and learning from complaints?